 I loved visiting my grandparents during summers.
 They lived in a sprawling bungalow surrounded by mango trees and a litchi orchard in a quiet town that went to bed by eight.

 Unlike the blistering heat of today , the days were warm and one could happily spread a mat under the mango canopy and laze about in the summer sun.
-Climbing trees was dangerous (I was the overweight and clumsy kid)and therefore thrilling for it had to be done when no one was looking .
+Climbing trees was dangerous (I was the overweight and clumsy kid) and therefore thrilling.
+It had to be done when no one was looking .

-Come to think of it, then we did not use the fans much but the minute its setting was turned to the maximum, the heavens would open.
+Come to think of it, then we did not use the fans much.
+The minute its setting was turned to the maximum, the heavens would open.
 The air would be once again cool, buzzing with bees, swarming around the fruit ripe for picking.

 Sure enough, as kids we were right there to pluck the luscious litchis straight off the low lying branches.
 Of course we had to be careful not to do so from the trees that had been contracted to be sold; grandparents and gardeners can be tricky people when angry but we were young and rebellious.